Sign Industry News Category

 Interview with Fontly Founder Brendan Ciecko

-by Daniel R, October 29th with 0 comments
+by Nelson James, October 29th with 0 comments

 Today, we are pleased to bring you an interview with Brendan Ciecko, the founder of Fontly, a great mobile app and website that allows users to photograph, tag and upload images of vintage and hand painted signs.
 Brendan also runs Ten Minute Media, a creative design, marketing and branding company with a focus on the music and entertainment industry.
 Enjoy!